Toposophic Levels and Mental Abilities

 Third Singularity Beings : Greater Powers : S3 S3 minds, it is thought, represent another level of intelligence beyond the mere comprehension of S2.
 The changes from an S2 mind to an S3 one are so deep that the very last traces of any individuality as we know it are gone (or, some others insist, individuality has been so enhanced that it is impossible to recognize).
 S3 minds apparently actually work as a collective to any external observer, and yet paradoxically this collective shows what appears to be a clear and definite personality.
 It's not clear to anyone below the S3 level how a mind can exist in this way.
 Life above the S3 barrier is simply a new form of consciousness.
 Even more so than the lesser transapients, the S3s are so far above or outside quotidian S0 or S1 life that their minds are simply a mystery to us.

-According to some experts any trace of individuality at least as sapient-level beings understand it vanishes in the transition to S3.
+According to some experts, any trace of individuality (at least as modosophonts understand the concept) vanishes in the transition to S3.
 The S3 mind seems to work as a collective.
-Whether and to what extent this is true is unknown.
-It is hard to tell if it's possible for one portion of an S3 mind know exactly what is going on in any other portion of it.
+Whether, and to what extent, this is true is unknown.
+It is hard to tell if it is possible for one portion of an S3 mind to know exactly what is going on in any other portion of it.
 No evidence of the contrary has been found to date so far though, and an S3 seems to be able to feel whatever is going on in other parts of itself (or themselves?).